ChainSafe/gossamer/dot/network/README.md

 ###### Block Announces

-The block announce protocol is used to notify network peers of the existence of a block.
+The block announce protocol is used to notify network peers of the creation of a new block.
 The message for this protocol contains a [block header](https://docs.substrate.io/v3/getting-started/glossary/#header) and associated data, such as the [BABE pre-runtime digest](https://crates.parity.io/sp_consensus_babe/digests/enum.PreDigest.html).